iCliniq Logo

 What Is Acinetobacter Infection?

 Acinetobacter infection is caused by a group of bacteria that belong to the genus Acinetobacter.
 These bacteria survive in damp and moist areas like ponds, seawater, mud, fish farms, wastewater, soils, and wetlands.
-An essential point of concern that alarms medical professionals is that these bacteria have a broad spectrum of antibiotic resistance, that is, they are resistant to most antibiotics.
+An essential point of concern that alarms medical professionals is that these bacteria have a broad spectrum of antibiotic resistance; that is, they are resistant to most antibiotics.
+According to the antibiotic resistance (AR) threat reports of the United States, around 8500 hospitalized patients developed Acinetobacter infection, of which 700 individuals lost their lives.

-How Common Is Acinetobacter Infection?
+What Is the Epidemiology Behind Acinetobacter Infection?

-What Causes Acinetobacter Infection?
+What Are the Causes and Risk Factors of Acinetobacter Infection?

-Acinetobacter infection is caused by a bacterial group that belongs to the genus 'Acinetobacter.'
+Acinetobacter infection is caused by a bacterial group that belongs to the genus Acinetobacter.
 There are different types of Acinetobacter bacteria, and the commonly responsible bacteria for causing human infections is the Acinetobacter baumannii.
 In addition to this, Acinetobacter lwoffii and Acinetobacter calcoaceticus can cause illness in humans.
 These bacteria develop resistance to antibiotics, meaning that the antibiotics do not destroy them.
 These bacteria can either be single-drug-resistant or multidrug-resistant.
 Carbapenem-resistant Acinetobacter is an example of a multidrug-resistant bacteria.

 What Are the Symptoms of Acinetobacter Infection?